jamiehenzy/Genome_analysis_Explore/4_Mapping_tutorial.md

 ```

-If it works, you'll see fourteen files added to your directory.
+If it works, you'll see sixteen files added to your directory.

 ## Map reads to the genome